beebe-gabrielle/City-Market-Co-Data-Cleaning-and-Exploratory-Analysis/README.md

 Educational, Laptops, and Kitchen lead in total profit, indicating a reliance on a small group of categories to drive overall product profitiability.

-**Clear gaps between high-sales and high-margin segments** The scatterplot shows several subcategories sitting above teh average margine line but but left of the average sales line (high margin, low volume) reoresenting the clearest growth opportunites.
+**Clear gaps between high-sales and high-margin segments** The scatterplot shows several subcategories sitting above the average margine line but left of the average sales line (high margin, low volume) representing the clearest growth opportunites.
 Subcategories below average profit margin but right of average sales are generating volume without proportional profitability.

 **Seasonal demand varies significantly by subcategory** The heatmap shows Menswear and Chairs having their worst profit in January and February before recovering later in the year.
 Top subcategories like Educational and Laptops show steady blue throught, suggesting their profitability is less seasonal and more structually driven.